Karimpur: Health

 Karimpur has one rural hospital and many dispensaries.
 Some specialist doctors visit on a specific day each week in different clinics.
 The emergency health facilities are limited: the district hospital is about 70 km away at the district headquarter, Krishnanagar.

 Communication

-The town is situated near the international border of India-Bangladesh (25 km from the main town).
+The town is situated near the international border of India-Bangladesh (25 km from the town).
 West Bengal state highway 11 crosses through it.
-The communication primarily depends on bus route from Krishnanagar to Karimpur.
-From the other end it can be accessed by Berhampore to Karimpur bus route.
+There is a bus route from Krishnanagar to Karimpur and another from Berhampore to Karimpur.